 Crafting: The process of using resources to create new items, such as tools and weapons.

 Mob: A generic term for any living entity in Minecraft, including players, enemies, and animals.

 Player: A player is a character controlled by a real person.

-NPC (non-player character): An NPC is a character that is not controlled by a real person.
+NPC (non-player character): An NPC is a character that a real person does not control.